 The best EAA supplements give your body a precise ratio of these nine building blocks to support protein synthesis and promote muscle growth.

-What Are EAAs?
+What Are the Best EAAs?

 Essential amino acids (EAAs) are a group of nine amino acids (think: building blocks of protein).
 They are considered essential since the body cannot create these amino acids on its own.
 Instead, we need to consume EAAs from food and supplements to ensure proper biological function.